 If your schedule doesn’t allow, or camping isn’t your thing, mimic the experience at home.
 Have less lights blazing in your house at night.

 Choose soft lamp lighting or candle light wherever possible and only switch a light on if necessary.
-(Showers/baths by cande light are exquisite soul food, and prep you perfectly for sleep, especially with lavender aromatherapy for extra calm.)
+Showers/baths by cande light are exquisite soul food, and prep you perfectly for sleep, especially with lavender aromatherapy for extra calm.
+(NB: Don’t go to bed with candles/flammables burning.)

 Having a “bedtime routine” and creating sleep associations in your mind teaches your body when it is time to prepare for sleep.
 Bedtime yoga, a hot shower before bed, a foot massage, a cup of calming sleep tea, spritzing magnesium spray on your legs, spraying lavender on your pillow, or using melatonin spray all create powerful associations that trigger sleepiness.